huydo272/PLL_PBKIC/README.md

 The main difficulty in designing Progammable PLL is optimizing noise in each block to meet the requirements specification and the FoM of the PLL is approximately -198dB which approach the design spec of the commercial product

 ## Test Bench Required For Verifying Circuit Performance
-Our team simultion cover mosty DC (DC gain,power consumption,  ), Transient and Noise
+Our team simultion cover mostly DC, Transient and Noise

 ## Sky130NM PDK Review
 We have researched and evaluated the software and PDK in depth, then concluded that: